esp8266/Arduino/readme.txt

   any pulse that had already started when the function was called).
 * Fixing bug in random() that limited the ranges of values generated.
 Thanks to Mikal Hart.
+* Modifying delay() to pause for at least the given number of milliseconds.
 * Fixing bug in Ethernet library that interfered with use of pins 8 and 9.
+* Originating each outgoing network connection from a different port (in the Client class of the Ethernet library).
+Thanks to Paul and joquer.
 * Modifying the core, libraries, and bootloader source to support the ATmega328, but not yet including it in boards menu.
 * Updating ATmega168 bootloader to work with standard distributions of avrdude